simeononsecurity/simeononsecurity.ch/content/articles/dagshell-orbic-rcl400-custom-firmware-guide-2026/index.en.md

 **Is It Actually Secure?**:
 - **YES** - Connection IS encrypted with **TLS 1.2+**
-- Data cannot be intercepted
+- Data can't be intercepted
 - Just not "chain-trusted" to a public CA

 **Optional**: Install `root.der` in your device's trust store to eliminate warning